kzfm/FMOkit/README.md

 pip install -e .
 ```

-This will register the commands mmcifprep, mmcif2fmoinp, and gamoutparser for use in your terminal.
+This will register the commands mmcifprep, mkfmoinp, and gamoutparser for use in your terminal.

 ## Usage